dlt-hub/verified-sources/sources/filesystem/README.md

 ## Run the pipeline

-For running the pipeline and installing dependencies, please refer to the original [documentation.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/filesystem#run-the-pipeline)
+For running the pipeline and installing dependencies, please refer to the official [documentation.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/filesystem#run-the-pipeline)

 ## Filesystem Integration and Data Extraction Guide